Red-Hat-EMEA-SSA-AppDev-Team/fuse-tooling-atlasmap-demo/Readme.md

  - Extension Pack for Apache Camel by Red Hat
  - AtlasMap Data Transformation editor by Red Hat

-You can find them from VSCode extensions search bar:
+Using the filter 'Red Hat' you can find them from VSCode extensions search bar:

 ![dsds](images/marketplace.png)